ExpiWell: Event-Triggering for EMA and ESM

 • Overview of Survey Scheduling for EMA and ESM

-Survey scheduling lies at the heart of ecological momentary assessments (EMA) and experience sampling method (ESM).
+Survey Scheduling for Your EMA and ESM Survey scheduling lies at the heart of ecological momentary assessments (EMA) and experience sampling method (ESM).
 You will be able to schedule all the different types of surveys you have created.
-The option of scheduling is done after all the ...
+The option of ...

 • Static Schedule for EMA and ESM

-The static schedule allows participants to take your ecological momentary assessment (EMA) and experience sampling method (ESM) surveys until an end date that you specific.
-You can have multiple surveys in your project that participants can take ...
+How Does Static Schedule Work for EMA and ESM?
+The static schedule allows participants to take your ecological momentary assessment (EMA) and experience sampling method (ESM) surveys until an end date that you specify.
+You can have multiple surveys ...

 • Calendar Schedule for EMA and ESM

-The calendar schedule allows you schedule your ecological momentary assessment (EMA) and experience sampling method (ESM) surveys based on calendar dates.
-When you have selected the calendar schedule, you will see the calendar layout as shown below. ...
+Scheduling the EMA and ESM Surveys The calendar schedule allows you to schedule your ecological momentary assessment (EMA) and experience sampling method (ESM) surveys based on calendar dates.
+Scheduling When you have selected the calendar schedule, ...

 • Rolling Schedule for EMA and ESM

-There are several logic functions you can use to manage the flow of your ecological momentary assessment (EMA) and experience sampling method (ESM) survey flow.
-The three logic functions are: Skip Logic: Participants skip to another specific question ...
+Three Logic Functions You Need to Know There are several logic functions you can use to manage the flow of your ecological momentary assessment (EMA) and experience sampling method (ESM) survey flow.
+The three logic functions are: Skip Logic: ...